TotalTaxAmount/pihole6_exporter/README.md

 * Copy the exporter itself over to `/usr/local/bin`
 * Copy the systemd service file over to `/etc/systemd/system/` (or anywhere systemd will find it)
-    * Modify the `Exec=` line with any command line args (like a key) as needed.
+    * Modify the `Enviroment=` lines as needed.
 Currently there is no config file.
 * `systemctl start pihole6-exporter` to start the exporter.
 * `systemctl enable pihole6-exporter` to have it start automatically.